Community Tree Planting

 City Responsibilities

-- Provide support the day of planting.
-This includes tree delivery, tree unloading, guidance on planting boundary, support for tree planting best practices and watering post-planting
+- Provides support during the day of planting, including tree delivery, tree unloading, guidance on planting boundaries, support for tree planting best practices and watering post-planting.

 Available resources from the City: